rlrq/primerg-dc/README.md

-# PRIMERg
+# PRIMERg-dc
-Designs deep-sequencing/ NGS primers to assess editing outcomes from multiple gRNA targets within a DIScontinuous genome.
+Designs deep-sequencing/ NGS primers to assess editing outcomes from multiple gRNA targets within a DIScontiguous genome.

 **This fork enables screening in whole genomes (i.e. multiple sequences in a single fasta file), and handles large sequence data without storing it all in memory.**